Boxer

 Temperament & Personality

-Boxers possess a unique combination of traits that make them exceptional family dogs:
+Boxers possess an unique combination of traits that make them exceptional family dogs: Your veterinarian and experienced Boxer owners can offer perspective tailored to your situation.

 - Playful & Energetic: Boxers maintain puppy-like enthusiasm throughout their lives.
 They love to play and can be quite silly and entertaining.